SoftBank to build up AI data centres in France with major investment

-PARIS, May 30 : Japan's SoftBank Group will invest €45 billion over the next five years in a push to build up artificial intelligence infrastructure in France, founder Masayoshi Son told the paper La Tribune Dimanche in an interview published on Saturday.
+PARIS, May 30 : Japan's SoftBank Group will invest €45 billion over the next five years in a push to build up artificial intelligence infrastructure in France, the company announced on Saturday.

 The investment plans are due to be formally announced on Monday at the annual Choose France business conference.

-According to La Tribune Dimanche, two sites for data centres at Le Bosquel and Dunkirk are expected to come into operation in 2028 and 2031 respectively, providing together more than 5 gigawatts of computing capacity.
+Three sites, including one in Dunkirk, are expected to come into operation by 2031.

+Additional sites spread across France are planned further down the road, SoftBank said, pushing the overall planned investment sum to €75 billion.

-"The fact that the country is a producer and exporter of energy is absolutely decisive for investments in AI infrastructure," Son said when asked why he picked France.
+"The fact that the country is a producer and exporter of energy is absolutely decisive for investments in AI infrastructure," SoftBank founder Masayoshi Son told the paper La Tribune du Dimanche.

+State-owned nuclear energy giant EDF is also part of the deal, handing one of its former power plants over to SoftBank to transform the site into a data centre.

 The French commitment adds to a global AI infrastructure spending spree by SoftBank.
 Its investments in AI also include over $30 billion invested in OpenAI so far, for about an 11 per cent stake.